original-picture/JUCE/README-fork.md

     - [ ] `toBehind` does nothing if this peer is a child and `ComponentPeer other` isn't a sibling
       * or should I instead find the lowest common ancestor and then call `toBehind` on the children of the LCA that are ancestors of the two
         * sounds like a pain, I'll probably just not
-- [ ] test for transient window cycles?
+- [ ] test for parent/child window cycles in `addChildPeer`?
+  * `Component::addChildComponent` only tests to see if the child-to-be is equal to the parent-to-be and if the
 - [ ] maybe rename `setTransientFor` to `makeTransientFor`
 - [ ] automatically call `setAlwaysOnTop(false)` when adding a transient child
 - [ ] figure out what should happen when calling `SetAlwaysOnTop(true)` on a peer that has children.
 Should the children return